Dubai's Clock Tower History

 Sheikh Rashid instructed Otto Bulart to design a monument in the newly built roundabout, where the new bridge approach road diverted from the Airport Road.
 Al Maktoum Bridge opened 1963 so 1964 sounds to be the correct date for the Clock Tower's construction.

-Otto had been one of Sheikh Rashid's Advisors on Construction.
-One of Otto's responsibilities was supervision of schools being built around the Trucial States under Aid from Kuwait.
+Otto became one of Sheikh Rashid's Advisors on Civil Construction.
+One of his responsibilities was supervision of schools being built around the Trucial States under Aid from Kuwait.
 At the same time Sir William Halcrows and Partners were supervising the building of houses for the teachers at those schools.
-Otto and the Halcrow Consultants worked closely together on the projects.
+Otto and Halcrow Consultants worked closely together on these projects.
 Halcrows often "stood in" for Otto when he was on leave.

-Clocktower was constructed towards the end on the construction of Jisr al Maktoum.
-Basically the roundabout was the essential wheel in the cogs leading to the Clock.
-There was then only one surfaced road in Dubai, that leading from Sheikh Ahmed's Palace to Sheikh Rashid's Palace.
-This road would link to the road which would run over the Bridge.
-The other end of the Bridge road would end at the Deira/Sharjah road, which was then a graded sand road.
+Dubai's Clock Tower was constructed towards the end on the construction of Jisr al Maktoum [Al Maktoum Bridge].
+Basically the roundabout was the essential wheel in the cogs leading to the Clock Tower.
+There was then only one surfaced road in Dubai.
+That road lead from Sheikh Ahmed's Palace [by Dubai Creek] to Sheikh Rashid's Zabeel Palace.
+This existing road would link to a new Al Maktoum Bridge road which would run over the Bridge.
+The other end of the Al Maktoum Bridge road would end at the Deira/Sharjah road, which then was only a graded sand road.
 The Clock Tower would be both a roundabout filler and an emblem at this important intersection as the other roads would in time be surfaced.
 The Clock Tower was referred to as "Bulart's Folly in the early days.
 The clock was not on it then."

 Halcrow's Consultant who worked with Otto and knew Ziki Homsi

 Ziki Homsi qualified as an Architect and Urban Planner in UK then moved to Dubai in late 1963.
-Originally a Syrian National he has since become a UAE Citizen.
-Initially he worked with Otto Bulart as Partners.
-Otto had a lifelong interest in animals, particularly lions having kept his own lion when he lived in Africa.
-By 1965 Sheikh Rashid offered Otto the opportunity to build his own Zoo on the outer edge of Dubai (now Jumeirah).
-Otto accepted the opportunity and no longer practiced as an Architect.
-Otto had no role in building the Clocktower.
+Originally a Syrian National he later become a UAE Citizen.
+Initially he joined Otto Bulart's Architectural Practice as a Partner.
+Otto, however, had a lifelong interest in animals, particularly lions having kept his own lion when he lived in Africa.
+Sheikh Rashid knew of Otto's interest in wild animals and offered Otto the opportunity to build his own Zoo on the outer edge of Dubai (now Jumeirah).
+Otto accepted and ceased practicing as an Architect.
+Although Otto Bulart had drawn up the original design for the Clock Tower, he took no part in the Clock Tower's actual construction. had no role.

 Building Dubai's Clock Tower